-What Is Data Diode Technology & How Does It Work?
+What is a Data Diode & How Do Data Diodes Work?

 Today’s business environment is increasingly digital, and more vulnerable than ever to cyberattack.
 Because of this, various network security technologies have been developed to protect organizational data and infrastructures.
 One of the most effective of these modern technologies is the data diode.
 Although it is one of the most effective network security tools available, you may not have heard of this technology and know little of what it does.
 Below, you’ll find a description of what data diode technology is and how it works.